cristivlas/shmy/README.md

-# My First Rust Project: A (WIP) Command Line Interpreter
+# My First Rust Project: A Command Line Interpreter

 This is a simple, lightweight command line interpreter with a few Unix-like built-in commands, that I wrote to familiarize myself with Rust, and to deal with those odd moments when the muscle memory goes for the quick Unix command only to realize that I am on Windows (WSL is a solution of course, but the file system is under /mnt/c, and everything that's relative to $HOME is different from the native environment).
 And yeah, I wanted to see what's the deal with this rusty thing all the cool kids are so excited about.